img-3

 Compasses are commonly used for navigation, both on land and at sea.
 They’re also used in surveying and mapping to help determine direction and distance.
 Hikers and campers also use compasses frequently.

-How does a Compass Work?
+How does a Compass work?

 Compasses work because Earth is a giant magnet.
 When you hold a compass level and let the needle swing freely, it will line up with Earth’s magnetic field and point toward magnetic north.